-Today, the York County Pawpaw Festival is in its 17th year and serves approximately 1800 visitors.
+Today, the York County Pawpaw Festival serves approximately 2300 visitors.
 The event is held annually at the Horn Farm Center, where Dick Bono manages a small pawpaw orchard.
 Dick, York City Architect Emeritus and cofounder of York County Farm and Natural Lands Trust, was heavily involved at the Horn Farm Center since its founding.
 At the time, he was determined to demonstrate that cultivating a variety of pawpaws was possible.
 After some experimentation at home, Dick broke ground on his orchard at the Horn Farm in 2012, starting with 24 trees.

 “I made a whole lot of mistakes in those early years,” says Dick.
 “Nine years later, the orchard has expanded to 48 trees and 20 varieties.
 I couldn’t do it without Tim Hamulack, who is a talented helper and fruit tree enthusiast.”